 So, what are the main features of Georgian cuisine and which dishes are the most popular?

 Georgian National Cuisine: General characteristics

 Traditionally, the national Georgian cuisine can be divided into two parts: eastern and western.
 The western one has been historically influenced by Turkey.
 Here the most preferred meat dishes are prepared from poultry – chicken and turkey.
-As bread they locals have corn tortillas – mchadi – which perfectly go together with the local national cheese – suluguni.
+Like bread, the locals have corn tortillas – mchadi – which perfectly go together with the local national cheese – suluguni.
 As a snack for strong alcohol drinks the locals prefer sweet churchkhela and fruits.
 Western Georgia is also known for its soft unsalted cheese – suluguni and imeruli.

 The eastern cuisine has been exposed to Iranian influence.
-Here, in contrast to the western one the most common meat dishes are prepared of beef and lamb.
-For bread preparation locals use wheat flour.
-For strong alcohol drinks the most common snack here is marinated or pickled vegetables.
+Here, in contrast to the western one, the most common meat dishes are prepared with beef and lamb.
+For bread preparation, locals use wheat flour.
+For strong alcohol drinks, the most common snack here is marinated or pickled vegetables.
 What concerns the local cheese the region is known for its salty sorts kobiyski, tushinski, Georgian.

 In the capital of Georgia, Tbilisi, are intertwined both western and eastern cuisine traditions.
 The most “delicious” regions of western Georgia is considered Adjara and Samegrelo.
 For example, Samegrelo is famous for its spices which are purchased from here for the whole country.

 Starters and Snacks